 Even on days you’re not working out, be sure to drink water consistently.
 If you have time before you exercise, try to drink at least 1 cup of water.
 If you’re worried about having to run to the bathroom mid-workout, you can work on drinking more in the couple hours before you head out.
 Sick of plain ol’ water?
 Sip on a hydrating mocktail.

 Rather than wait until you start to feel dizzy, or cramping, it’s best to hydrate consistently throughout your workout.
 A good rule is to sip on 1/2 cup of water every 15 minutes.
 Vega Sport Electrolyte Hydrator contains all essential electrolytes, as well as antioxidants.
 It has no calories and is appropriate for any type of activity and everyday hydration.
-For athletes working out for over 45 minutes, choose a gel that also includes added electrolytes—such as Vega Sport Endurance Gel.

 Based on your sweat test, make sure to adequately hydrate after your workout is done.
 It’s best to do a sweat test several times, as it may vary depending on day as well as type of activity.
 Sip on water, a smoothie, or Vega Sport Recovery Accelerator.